Cruise ship off Norway evacuates passengers by helicopter

 "It's a demanding exercise, because they (passengers) have to hang in the air under a helicopter and there's a very, very strong wind," witness Odd Roar Lange told NRK at the site.

+Rescuers were prioritizing the nine crew members aboard the Hagland Captain cargo ship, said Per Fjeld of the Joint Rescue Center Southern Norway.
+He later said all nine crewmembers had been rescued.

-Norwegian authorities said late Saturday that the evacuation would proceed all through the night into Sunday.
+Norwegian authorities said late Saturday that the evacuation of the Viking Sky would proceed all through the night into Sunday.

+Officials said late Saturday night that three of the ship's four engines had been restarted and it was moving southwest - but not toward shore.

 The Viking Sky was on a 12-day trip that began March 14 in the western Norwegian city of Bergen, according to the cruisemapper.com website.